PRTG Manual: Reports Step By Step

 For more information, see section Report Settings.

 Save your settings.
-If you leave the current page, all changes to the settings are lost.
+If you leave the page, all changes to the settings are lost.

 After saving the settings, PRTG opens the Select Sensors Manually tab where you can manually add individual sensors.
 Open the Sensors Selected by Tag tab to see a list of all sensors that you added with the tags that you selected in step 4.
 To change tags, go back to the Settings tab.
 The final report shows sensors from both manual selection and selection by tag.

 Open the Run Now tab, select a period, and in the Processing Options select View report as HTML.
 Click the Run Report button.
 PRTG generates the report in a new browser window or tab immediately.
 Depending on the number of selected sensors and the used template, it might take a few minutes until you see the report.
 If you do not want to wait, close the newly opened browser window or tab and select a PDF option in the Processing Options.
 Click the Run Report button again.
 The report is then generated in the background and you get a ToDo ticket or email once it is finished.